2023 Year 7 Transition Arrangements

 Music at Shevington High School

 At Shevington High School the music department is one of the thriving hubs of the school.
-We host a wide range of musical activities each week and support the school with many musical performances from small events like awards evenings to large concerts with 100âs of guests.
+We host a wide range of musical activities each week and support the school with many musical performances from small events like awards evenings to large concerts with 100’s of guests.

 One area in which I am currently trying to develop is the uptake/continuation of woodwind, brass and classical string instruments.
-During primary school, many pupils have access to the âwider oppsâ schemes run by music hubs.
+During primary school, many pupils have access to the ‘wider opps’ schemes run by music hubs.
 These allow students to learn instruments in whole class or large group environments.
 This is fantastic but when they leave and come to Shevington, many students do not know they can continue with this amazing life altering talent.

 The Wigan Music Service and myself work closely together and we currently have over 40 students a week learning an instrument in school with nearly half being strings, brass and woodwind.
-If you do not have access to an instrument the music service charge only ÂŁ60 a year for the rent of an instrument.
+If you do not have access to an instrument the music service charge only £60 a year for the rent of an instrument.
 We also have some instruments in school to borrow initially to get students up and running.

-Lessons are during school time and are either 20 minutes @ ÂŁ11 or 30 minutes @ ÂŁ16.50.
-To pay this is done on ScoPay and payments are a full term up front.
-If a child does wish to cancel at any point any remaining payments can be refunded.
+Lessons are during school time and are currently either 20 minutes @ £12 or 30 minutes @ £18.00.
+To pay, this is done on ScoPay and payments are a full term up front.

 For any more information on contact Mr Beaton via email or ring the school office and ask to speak to the finance team.